semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 ### Fix a finding

-To **fix a finding**:

-1. Update, or refactor the code such that the Semgrep rule pattern no longer matches the code.
+To **fix a finding**, update or refactor the code such that the Semgrep rule pattern no longer matches the code.

-### Disable a ruleset
+### Disable a ruleset or a rule

 <RemoveRuleset />